 Welcome to predictive analytics.
 You avoided catastrophe this time, but next time could be different.
 Unless you fix the problem, you’re taking your life in your own hands.
 That sluggish engine is a leading indicator, giving you advance warning of more serious issues down the road.
-That’s what predictive analytics is all about – forecasting future events, behaviors and outcomes based on current and historical data.
+That’s what predictive analytics tools are all about – forecasting future events, behaviors and outcomes based on current and historical data.

 Predictive analytics has been around for a long time, with applications such as weather forecasting and credit scoring emerging in the 1950s.
-However, IT management software vendors only started to use predictive analytics in the early 2000s, with companies such as ProactiveNet, Integrien and Netuitive positioning predictive analytics as a way to forecast future IT network outages and degradations.
+However, IT management software vendors only started to use predictive analytics tools in the early 2000s, with companies such as ProactiveNet, Integrien and Netuitive positioning predictive analytics as a way to forecast future IT network outages and degradations.

 Why First-Generation Predictive Analytics Failed

 Unfortunately, these first-generation predictive analytics solutions have a big problem.
 They tell you there is a potential issue, but they don’t help you to identify and fix it.
 Instead, they simply measure the normal performance of your IT environment and then tell you when there is an anomaly.
 It’s the equivalent of that sluggish engine – you know it’s not normal behavior based on previous performance, but you don’t know what the actual problem is, and you certainly don’t know how to repair it.